Transit mall

 A transit mall is a street, or set of streets, in a city or town along which automobile traffic is prohibited or greatly restricted and only public transit vehicles, bicycles, and pedestrians, and emergency services are permitted.

 Transit malls are instituted by communities who feel that it is desirable to have areas not dominated by the automobile, or as a way to speed travel time through an area—usually the city center—for transit vehicles and as a transport hub for interchanges, making them more efficient and thereby more attractive as an alternative to car use.
 Converting a street or an area to a transit mall can be a form of pedestrianization, allowing pedestrians and cyclists as well as transit vehicles to move more freely, unimpeded by private motor traffic, if autos are banned completely.
 However, some transit malls are not auto-free, but rather restrict cars and other private traffic to only short segments or only one lane, with other lanes being limited to buses or trams (streetcars).

 Transit malls differ from busways, which are roadways dedicated to the movement of buses at high speed or capacity.

 Europe

-A number of European towns and cities have made part or all of areas their car-free while permitting public transit vehicles.
+A number of European towns and cities have made part or all of their areas car-free while permitting public transit vehicles.
 These are often accompanied by car parks on the edge of the area and/or park-and-ride schemes.
 Most of these zones allow delivery trucks to service the businesses located there during the early morning, and street-cleaning vehicles will usually go through these streets after most shops have closed for the night.